 In order to provide solutions for the client, RTA provided custom, removable wall anchors that could be concealed within the existing wall.
 They also designed and supplied a custom pinned outrigger beam that was telescoping and could be utilized at a distance between 7-21 feet from the wall anchors.
 This outrigger bean was also designed to go over the top of the decorative glass guardrail and could be broken down and stored off site when not in use.

 RTA was able to resolve all the concerns presented by the general contractor and completed this project in a timely manner, considering all of the customizations for the outrigging system.

 The Palms Casino has a lot of glass and can now be cleaned with safe access and without anchorages and rigging in view.

 Contact us @rootopanchor.com or by calling 801-839-2900 to see how we can assist you on your upcoming projects

 Notre Dame is located in South Bend, Indiana and has tens of thousands of visitors annually to its scenic campus.
-It has a student body of over 12,000 which is drawn from all 50 states and more that 1,300 international students from 100 countries.
+It has a student body of over 12,000 drawn from all 50 states, and more that 1,300 international students from 100 countries.